Sinclair-Dee/myleetcode/141/llc.md

 # 141. Linked List Cycle
 ## solution
 ### two pointers
+- pseudo-code(two pointers)
+s1:building two pointers-walker and runner s2:Traverse the linked list while walker doesn't meet runner s3:If runner come to null,return false. s4:if runner meet walker eventually.

+tip: Do not forget to consider the Head.

 Complexity analysis
 Time complexity : O(n).
 Let us denote nn as the total number of nodes in the linked list.
 To analyze its time complexity, we consider the following two cases separately.